-Aircraft / Bombardier CRJ200
+Aircraft / Bombardier CRJ100 & CRJ200

 First launched in 1989, the Canadair Regional Jet (CRJ) program was derived from the Canadair Challenger 600 business jet.
-The original Canadair CRJ100 prototype made its first flight on 10 May 1991, and the CRJ100 became Canada's first commercial jet airliner to enter revenue service in 1992.
+The original CRJ aircraft, the Canadair CRJ100, made its first flight on 10 May 1991 and entered production the following year, in 1992, becoming Canada's first commercial jet airliner to enter revenue service.
+A 2nd variant, the Canadair CRJ200, replaced the CRJ100 when it was introduced in 1994.
 Powered by two General Electric CF34 turbofans that are mounted on the rear fuselage, the 50-seat CRJ200 is identical in structure to the earlier CRJ100 except for upgraded engines offering lower fuel consumption, increased cruise altitude and speed.
-During the late 1990s, the type was stretched into the Bombardier CRJ700, Bombardier CRJ900, and Bombardier CRJ1000 series.

 Stats